The H1N1 flu, sometimes called swine flu, is a type of influenza A virus.

 - Sore throat.

 - Eye pain.

 - Tiredness and weakness.

 - Feeling sick to the stomach, vomiting, but this is more common in children than adults.

-H1N1 flu symptoms develop about one to three days after you're exposed to the virus.
+Flu symptoms develop about 1 to 4 days after you're exposed to the virus.

 When to see a doctor

-Influenza viruses infect the cells lining your nose, throat and lungs.
-The virus enters your body when you inhale contaminated droplets or transfer live virus from a contaminated surface to your eyes, nose or mouth.
+Influenza viruses such as H1N1 infect the cells that line your nose, throat and lungs.
+The virus spreads through the air in droplets released when someone with the virus coughs, sneezes, breathes or talks.
+The virus enters your body when you breathe in contaminated droplets.
+It also can enter your body if you touch a contaminated surface and then touch your eyes, nose or mouth.

 You can't catch swine flu from eating pork.